Artificial Intelligence for Cochlear Implants: Review of Strategies, Challenges, and Perspectives: Taxonomy of CI -based AI techniques

 The work proposed by \cite{li2022poster} introduces sliding window based \ac{CNN} (SlideCNN), a novel \ac{DL} approach for auditory spatial scene recognition with limited annotated data.
 The proposed method converts auditory spatial scenes into spectrogram images and utilizes a SlideCNN for image classification.
 Compared to existing models, SlideCNN achieves a significant improvement in prediction accuracy, with a 12\% increase.
 By leveraging limited annotated samples, SlideCNN demonstrates an 85\% accuracy in detecting real-life indoor and outdoor scenes.
 The results have practical implications for analyzing auditory scenes with limited annotated data, benefiting individuals with hearing aids and \acp{CI}.

 This paper \cite{laves2019deep} focuses on advancing laser bone ablation in microsurgery using 4D \ac{OCT}.
 The challenge lies in automatic control without external tracking systems.
 The paper introduces a 2.5D scene flow estimation method using \ac{CNN} for \ac{OCT} images, enhancing laser ablation control.
 A two-stage approach involves lateral scene flow computation followed by depth flow estimation.
 Training is semi-supervised, combining ground truth error and reconstruction error.
-The method achieves a \ac{MEE} of (4.7 $\pm$ 3.5) voxel, enabling markerless tracking for image guidance and automated laser ablation control in minimally invasive cochlear implantation.
+The method achieves a \ac{MEE} of (4.7 $\pm$ 3.5) voxel, enabling markerless tracking for image guidance and automated laser ablation control in minimally invasive cochlear implantation. {Recently, Almansi et al. \cite{almansi2024novel} presents a radiological software prototype for detecting and classifying normal and malformed inner ear anatomy using cropping algorithms and \ac{CNN} to analyze \ac{CT} images.
+The software achieved an average accuracy of 92.25\% for cropping inner ear volumes and an AUC of 0.86 for classifying normal and abnormal anatomy.
+Additionally, Jehn et al. \cite{jehn2024cnns} aimed to improve \ac{AAD} for \ac{CI} users using a \ac{CNN}.
+EEG data from 25 \ac{CI} users showed that the \ac{CNN} decoder achieved a maximum decoding accuracy of 74\% for a decision window of 60 seconds.
+Besides, the work in \cite{islam2024cochleagram} introduces a method for detecting dysphonic voice using cochleagram images and a pre-trained \ac{CNN}, achieving 95\% accuracy with sentence samples.
+However, \cite{cai2024clinical} proposes a method combining high-resolution spiral \ac{CT} scanning with \ac{DL} technique for diagnosing auriculotemporal and ossicle-related diseases.
+The study utilizes CNN-UNet model to extract sub-pixel information from medical photos of the cochlea.
+The results demonstrate that this approach improves diagnostic efficiency and enhances understanding of these complex diseases.}